SuperBrawl III: Event

 Maxx Payne was disqualified in his match against Dustin Rhodes after he pulled the referee into Rhodes to attempt to break an abdominal stretch and throwing Rhodes over the top rope.
 Payne replaced the injured Ron Simmons.

 After Barry Windham's victory over The Great Muta, Ric Flair attempted to place the NWA World Heavyweight Championship belt around Windham's waist, but Windham refused to let him.

 Aftermath

 After Bill Watts left WCW, the working agreement between Smoky Mountain Wrestling and WCW ended, SMW would begin working with the WWF in talent exchanges, Jim Cornette would begin appearing on WWF programming as the advisor to Yokozuna (along with Mr. Fuji), and SMW wrestlers appeared on WWF's pay per view programs.
 Barry Windham and Ric Flair would begin a feud over the NWA World title, which would culminate in Flair winning his 10th (and last) NWA World title in July 1993 at Beach Blast; WCW would leave the NWA permanently in September.

+Home Video Release and Streaming

+The event was released on VHS in the United Kingdom by Turner Home Entertainment in late 1993.
+The event was edited down to two hours and the first match was not included on the tape.
+In order for it to pass with a certificate of PG, the British Board of Film Classification insisted that cuts were made.

+In 2014, the event was included on the WWE's streaming platform the WWE Network as part of its launch and remained on the service until the platform closed in 2026.
+As of August 2026, the event is no longer available to stream and has not been added to any of the streaming platforms that the WWE has agreements with.